Mistick Krewe of Comus: Early affiliation with The Pickwick Club

 It is generally known by now that the Pickwick Club, in its beginnings, was the public shield behind which the revelries of the Mistick Krewe were planned and executed.
-The two were one, but only the Club was known to the public, and the allegiance of the early Pickwickian to the Misktick Krewe was a sacred secret.
+The two were one, but only the Club was known to the public, and the allegiance of the early Pickwickian to the Mistick Krewe was a sacred secret.
 The fame of each grew independently until distinction became necessary in 1884.
 The Krewe came first into being, but soon resolved itself into the Club, in the same tradition as The Louisiana Club and the Knights of Momus along with The Stratford Club and the High Priests of Mithras carry one today.

 In the 20th and early 21st centuries, their membership is not identical; but it is believed that there are members common to both groups.

 Carnival secrecy and exclusivity

 The Mistick Krewe has jealously guarded the identities of its membership and the privacy of its activities (other than its parade), perhaps even more than the other Carnival organizations subscribing to the traditional code of secrecy.

 Legend has it that admittance to the Mistick Krewe's ball was so highly sought-after that a group of uninvited ladies formed a flying wedge and attempted to force their way into the Comus ball.
 In other years, uninvited persons have tried to beg, buy, or steal invitations to the ball.

 Even after the Mystic Krewe of Comus ball is over, its invitations are prized by collectors.
-They are both rare and uncommonly beautiful.